-14. The Movie's Editor Makes a Cameo.
+9. The Movie's Editor Made a Cameo.

-Rushmore editor David Moritz plays the Dynamite Salesman; he sells Max the dynamite and explosives for his stage play “Heaven and Hell” at the end of the film.
+Rushmore editor David Moritz plays the Dynamite Salesman; he sells Max the dynamite and explosives for his stage play Heaven and Hell at the end of the film.

-16. Producers Made a Deal to get a Bentley.
+10. Producers Made a Deal to get a Bentley.

-Producers needed a Bentley for Bill Murray's character, Herman Blume, but Rushmore’s production budget was only $20 million and they couldn’t afford to rent one.
+Producers needed a Bentley for Murray's character, Herman Blume, but Rushmore’s production budget was only $20 million and they couldn’t afford to rent one.
 A Houston resident was willing to lend them his Bentley if they gave his daughter a role in the film.
 Producers agreed; the man's daughter plays an usher who seats Miss Cross at Max’s play at the end of the movie.

-18. Anderson's Brother Did the Movie's Criterion Collection Artwork.
+13. Anderson's Brother Did the Movie's Criterion Collection Artwork.

-20. Schwartzman waxed his chest to play Max.
+14. Schwartzman waxed his chest to play Max.

 Although Max only shows his chest once in the film (during the high school wrestling match), Anderson made Schwartzman wax his chest for the duration of Rushmore's filming.

-21. The Max Fischer Players Appeared on MTV.
+15. The Max Fischer Players Appeared on MTV.

-During the 1999 MTV Movie Awards, the Max Fischer Players re-created the year's hit movies—The Truman Show, Armageddon, and Out of Sight—as stage plays.
+During the 1999 MTV Movie Awards, the Max Fischer Players recreated the year's hit movies—The Truman Show, Armageddon, and Out of Sight—as stage plays.

 An earlier version of this article ran in 2014.